Muskingum County Women's Democratic Club

 at Democratic Headquarters, 46 S. 6th St., Zanesville.

-At 7:00 pm, there will be a Central Committee meeting
+In December, there will not be a meeting for either

 Endorsed Democrats, Tues., Nov.
 4, 2014 Election